mbadry1/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 - No human today know exactly how many neurons on the brain.
 - Deep learning in Andrew's opinion is very good at learning very flexible, complex functions to learn X to Y mappings, to learn input-output mappings (supervised learning).
 - The field of computer vision has taken a bit more inspiration from the human brains then other disciplines that also apply deep learning.
+- NN is a small representation of how brain work.
+The most near model of human brain is in the computer vision (CNN)

 ## Extra: Ian Goodfellow interview